nerabits/Surge-Manual/http-processing/mitm.md

 - `www.google.com:0`: Allows MitM for www.google.com on all ports.
 - `*:0`: Allows MitM for all hostnames on all ports.

-A general configuration may be like:
+A general configuration may be like this:

 `hostname = -*.apple.com, -*.icloud.com, *`